Beee4life/b3-assets-management/README.md

 ### Install Google Storage Client

-You need to have google cloud storage client installed.
+You need to have Google Cloud Storage client installed.
 It's not included yet with this plugin, so run the following command:

 ```
 composer require google/cloud-storage